kRaath/plugin-plentymarkets/meta/documents/user_guide_de.md

 - Select the branch of the repository that you want to clone and edit.
     → In our case, Master is set by default.
 - Save the settings.
-    → The plugin repository is cloned to the plentymarkets inbox and the plugin is added to the plugin list.
+    → The plugin repository is cloned to the Plentymarkets inbox and the plugin is added to the plugin list.

 **Provisioning the plugin:**
 - Go to Start » Plugins.